bbilly1/aqi_monitor/README.md

 * BME280: Pressure Humidity Temperature Sensor Module.

 ## backend
 A [flask](https://pypi.org/project/Flask/) based application that takes the data from the ESP8266 for processing and storage.
+[Postgres](https://www.postgresql.org/) handles the storage of the measurements.
+The data is split up into two different tables, one for aqi related data and one for the weather data.

 ## frontend
 A simple web site that gets AQI values from the backend to publish it nicely to see.
 Mostly build with HTML/CSS/JS and a little bit of PHP.